tsujamin/srs-hhvm-notebook/notes.md

 This type of reference counting is primarily implemented by the calling of various macro's defined in [countable.h][countable.h] by various counted classes (different macros exist for non-static and potentially-static reference counted objects).
 The macros operate on a `int_32t` field named `m_count` which is defined in each of the various reference counted classes.
 It is asserted that this field is at a 12 byte offset from the start of the object as defined by the `FAST_REFCOUNT_OFFSET` constant in [types.h][types.h].
 A atomic variant of m_count is defined in [countable.h][countable.h].

 Unfortunately there are multiple places in the code base where reference counting is reimplemented (ie. where [countable.h][countable.h] is not used) and m_count is directly manipulated.
-For the purpose of removing reference counting many of these occurrences were removed/modified in [this commit][inconsistant_refcounting].
+For the purpose of removing reference counting many of these occurrences were removed/modified in [this commit][inconsistant_refcounting_commit].
 While some of these occurrences may be required for the VM to behave properly there are certainly cases where, for consistencies sake, the present reference counting infrastructure should have been used.

 While its behavior was analysed as part of this project, [ref-data.h][ref-data.h] appears to be a special case with regards to reference counting.
 It acts as a compatibility layer between the ZendPHP and HipHopVM implementation of RefData's and manipulates its apparent reference count in a non standard fashion